uvicmakerlab/LongNowOfUlysses/English507/Logs/hansenLog.md

 ##27 February

 Google Earth continues to challenge me with bubble format, so I have been working for now in [Google Maps](https://docs.google.com/file/d/0B58FIppSqxLDekpia1RqMXdXbEk/edit?usp=sharing).
-Aesthetically, this does not please me, but I am using it to guage my info as I go.
+Aesthetically, this does not please me, but I am using it to gauge my info as I go.
 Over the next couple of days I will attempt to look into the bubble code for Google Maps.

 ##20 February